Ford EEC

 The Ford EEC or Electronic Engine Control is a series of ECU (or Engine Control Unit) that was designed and built by Ford Motor Company.
 The first system, EEC I, used processors and components developed by Toshiba in 1973.
 It began production in 1974, and went into mass production in 1975.
 It subsequently went through several model iterations.

 EEC I and II

 The EEC I and EEC II modules used a common processor and memory so they can be described together.
 The microprocessor was a 12-bit central processing unit manufactured by Toshiba, the TLCS-12, which began development in 1971 and was completed in 1973.
-It was a 32 mm² chip with about 2,800 silicon gates, manufactured on a 6 µm process.
+It was a 32 mm² chip with about 2,800 silicon gates, manufactured on a 6 μm process.
 The system's semiconductor memory included 512-bit RAM, 2 kb ROM and 2 kb EPROM.
 The system began production in 1974, and went into mass production in 1975.

+The EEC-II controlled air-fuel ratio via Ford's model 7200 Variable Venturi (VV) Carburetor, the last carburetor designed and built by Ford US.
+In it, the air-fuel ratio was controlled by a stepper motor that operated a rack which moved a pintle that opened and closed the float bowl vent.
+When closed, no air could enter the bowl, causing the fuel mixture to be lean.
+When open, the fuel mixture was rich.
+Each carburetor was hand-calibrated in a pressure-controlled room.